Pallas's cat: Characteristics

 Pallas's cat's fur is light grey with pale yellowish-ochre or pale yellowish-reddish hues.
 Some hair tips are white and some blackish.
 Its fur is greyer and denser with fewer markings visible in winter than in the summer.
 The forehead and top of the head are light grey with small black spots.
 It has two black zigzag lines on the cheeks running from the corner of the eyes to the jaw joints.
 Its chin, whiskers, lower and upper lips are white.

 It has narrow black stripes on the back, consisting of five to seven dark transversal lines across the lower back.
 Its grey tail has seven narrow black rings and a black tip.
 The underfur is 40 mm long and 19 μm thick, and the guard hairs up to 69 mm long and 93 μm thick on the back.
 Its fur is soft and dense with up to 9000 /cm2.

 Pallas's cat's ears are grey with a yellowish tinge on the back and a darker rim, but with whitish hair in front and in the ear pinnae.
 Its rounded ears are set low on the side, such that it can peer over an object and show only a relatively small part of the head above the eyes without depressing the ears.
 This can give its face a look of ferocity and unrest.
 Its eyes are encircled by white.
 The iris is yellowish, and its pupils contract to small circular disks in sunlight.
 Among the Felinae, it shares this trait of round pupils with Puma, Herpailurus and Acinonyx species.

 Pallas's cat is about the size of a domestic cat (Felis catus).
 Its stocky posture with the long and dense fur make it appear stout and plush.
-Its head-to-body is 46 to 65 cm long with a 21 to 31 cm long tail.
-It weighs 2.5 to 4.5 kg.
+Its head-to-body is 46–65 cm long with a 21–31 cm long tail.
+It weighs 2.5–4.5 kg.

 Its body is stout, and its skull is rounded with a short nasal bone, an enlarged cranial part and rounded zygomatic arches.
 Its orbits are large and directed forward.
 Its legs are short with short and sharp retractile claws.